world-class/REPL/websites/README.md

 - [Kaggle: Micro-Courses](https://www.kaggle.com/learn/overview) - _"Practical data skills you can apply immediately: that's what you'll learn in these free micro-courses.
 They're the fastest (and most fun) way to become a data scientist or improve your current skills."_
 - [Python Data Science Handbook: full text in Jupyter Notebooks](https://github.com/jakevdp/PythonDataScienceHandbook) - _"This repository contains the entire Python Data Science Handbook, in the form of (free!)
 Jupyter notebooks."_

+## Drawing

+- [Diagrams.net](https://app.diagrams.net/) - _"Powerful features. diagrams.net has everything you expect from a professional diagramming tool."_
+- [Excalidraw](https://excalidraw.com/) - _"Excalidraw is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them."_

 ## Free e-books and video courses